kummahiih/how_to_understand_quantum_mechanics/README.md

 `P(M(Q) = 1) = ?`

-If the probability `P(M(Q) = 0)` is directly the qubit, then it could be measured by repetitive measurements and thus described as a floating point variable.
+If the probability `P(M(Q) = 0)` is the whole information content of the qubit, then it could be measured by repetitive measurements and thus described as bits.
 It has to be something more.

 ## The usual mathematical mysteries